Explicit representations for Banach subspaces of Lizorkin distributions: Banach Subspaces of Lizorkin Distributions

-\subsection{Example 2: Radon domain splines}
+\subsection{Example 2: Radon Domain Splines}

-In this example, we work with certain hyperspherical counterparts of the Lizorkin space $\Spc S_\mathrm{Liz}(\R^d)$ described in Section~\ref{Sec:Notations}; i.e., the Euclidean indexing with $\V x \in \R^d$ is replaced by $(t, \V \xi) \in \R \times \mathbb{S}^{d-1}$ and we distinguish between even and odd functions.
-We express this distinction with an index $m \in \N$, which simplifies the notation later on, and define
+In this example, we work with certain hyper-spherical counterparts of $\Spc S_\mathrm{Liz}(\R^d)$ as described in Section~\ref{Sec:Notations}.
+More specifically, the Euclidean indexing with $\V x \in \R^d$ is replaced by $(t, \boldsymbol \xi) \in \R \times \mathbb{S}^{d-1}$ and we distinguish between even and odd functions.
+We express this distinction with an index $m \in \N$, which simplifies the notation.
+We define